darenliang/dscli/quickstart/README.md

 Find **token** at the bottom and copy the value.

+> You may also get your own bot token instead.

 ![](images/3.1.gif)

 ### Step 4: Configure dscli

 **As part of the setup, dscli will delete any remaining channels in the server.**

+> If you are using a bot token, add the "Bot " prefix to the discord token.

 ```
 dscli config -t=<YOUR-DISCORD-TOKEN> -i=<YOUR-SERVER-ID> -d